 This is one of my favorite topics.
 If you are gonna start your business, you need a company.
-On "Why Company question", I would often cite all the theoretical knowledge that I have memorised the entire 4-5 years to crack my CA exams.
+On "Why Company question", I would often cite all the theoretical knowledge that I have memorized the entire 4-5 years to crack my CA exams.
 However, the reality hit me when I decided to do a research myself.
-Not that what I had memorised was wrong, but the practical implications and the few tricks to actually get all the benefits of the Company Registration.
+Not that what I had memorized was wrong, but the practical implications and the few tricks to actually get all the benefits of the Company Registration.
 Here are some of the Why's:

 1. It is the most traditional form of organisation that's acceptable & prevalent in Modern India.

 2. It provides the limited liability, in case of total loss, to the founders who are usually promoters/shareholders of the company.
 Limited Liability, a fancy word which essentially means that the personal property and cash flow of the promoters/shareholders will not be touched in case of total disaster.

 3. Govt. loves to put lot of regulations to influence the control of the company.
 So, it has provided with Companies Act, 2013 and the relevant website to find out more about compliance is mca.gov.in

 4. Company is a separate artificial entity that has the capability to sue & be sued.
 Essentially, from a legal perspective, it means the shareholders are different from the company and the directors are answerable to company.
 Hence, company is perpetual and shareholders may come & go, directors may come & go, employees may come and go but the company remains static, irrespective of structuring & restructuring.

 5. VC Investors & PE funds prefer company as it helps them keep a check on the directors while keeping an option open to take over the company.

 6. All strategic Investments and exchange of shareholdings can be possible to facilitate Mergers, Acquisitions, Restructuring, Holding & Subsidiary, etc. and creating a inter-company hierarchy to form a entire group.

 - Registration of a Sole Proprietorship Firm in India